datalad-handbook/book/docs/intro/narrative.rst

    Links to external resources have a superscript that you can find in the "Links" collection at the end of the book.
    And internal links reference the page number of the box, section, or chapter in question.

-As the handbook is to be a practical guide it includes as many hands-on examples as we can fit into it.
+As this book aims to be a practical guide it includes as many hands-on examples as we can fit into it.
 Code snippets look like this, and you should **copy them into your own terminal to try them out**, but you can also **modify them to fit your custom needs in your own use cases**.